mesosphere/kudo-cassandra-operator/docs/resources.md

 ## Storage resources

-By default KUDO Cassandra uses 20GiB PV.
+By default, KUDO Cassandra uses 20GiB PV.
 This isn't recommended for production use.
-Please refer to [production](./production.md) docs to see the storage and compute resources recommendations
+Please refer to [production](./production.md) docs to see the storage and compute resources recommendations.

 ## Resources per container